standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 ## Management: what you need to do

-* Make sure the documentation explains how your organization is involved in the project, what resources it has available for it and for how long.
+* Make sure the documentation explains how your organization is involved in the codebase, what resources it has available for it and for how long.
 * Support your experienced policy makers, developers and designers to stay part of the community for as long as possible.

 ## Developers and designers: what you need to do